What Learning To Drive At 34 Is Teaching Me About Life

 Back then, learning was easy.
 Lessons — the ones you know you’re attending, not the ones life throws at you with no warning — were a fact of life.
 Tests, similarly, were easy — less testing than the more existential sort I encounter now, at 34.

-It’s 8am and I am driving through north London with my new instructor, Ed.
-A van pulls out in front of us when it shouldn’t have done.
+It’s 8am and I am driving through the city with my new instructor, Ed.
+A van pulls out in front of us when it shouldn’t have.
 Ed remains calm.

 Advertisement